ZhenqiLiu-Jason/zliu3_cs4080_project2/README.txt

 # Go to the sources directory
 cd sources

+# Find out what are the arguments
+python main.py -h

-# Run the code by typing
+# Run the code by typing the following
-python generate_data.py

-Note: The time to run the code depends largely on the size of the graph.
+# --time_limit specifies how long the simulation should be
+# The longer, the more accurate the optimal choice suggestion would be

+# --weights specifies the probability for each face
+# If not weights are specified, all dice will be fair

+python main.py --time_limit 10000 --weights 1,3,1,1,1,1